Music

 Music is an ancient voice of the church, and is highly valued at Trinity Parish.
 St. Augustine tells us that “to sing is to pray twice.”
 Through the hymns sung by our congregation, the anthems of our choir, or the organ and other instruments that sing without words, music at Trinity deepens, expands, and inspires our worship.
 There is room within our musical worship to raise the roof in exuberant praise, and to enter deep contemplation through quiet beauty.

-Our 8:00 service features organ music and is a spoken service.
+Our 8:00 service is a spoken service.

 Our 10:30 service is a full choral Eucharist with choir and chanted service music.
 We choose our hymns from a variety of traditional sources.
 Our main source is the 1982 hymnal, which we supplement with hymns from Wonder, Love, and Praise and Lift Every Voice and Sing.
 Our choir sings anthems from the classical and traditional repertoires, as well as early American, Shape Note, and world traditions.
 The organ provides prelude and postlude music taken from the Middle Ages through the 20th century, accompanies hymns and liturgy, and accompanies the choir anthems when needed.
 Strings at Christmas and brass at Easter join with our other musicians to celebrate these special holy days, and occasionally